Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair

 The created coherent superposition can be controlled by the peak amplitudes of the interacting laser pulses.
 The robust creation of (maximum) coherence between the ground states of the atoms in an extended optically thick medium for applications in nonlinear frequency conversion processes is an important motivation of this investigation.

 The paper is organized as follows.
-In Sec.~\ref{sec:mm}, a semiclassical model is presented for describing the interaction of the classical FC pulse pair with the optically thick medium composed of lambda-structured atoms.
-The results are presented in Sec.~\ref{sec:prop}.
-An analysis of the behavior of the atomic states and the interacting laser pulse pair is presented in a transformed (symmetric-antisymmetric) basis at the boundary and inside the medium in Subsecs~\ref{sec:bound} and~\ref{sec:inside}, respectively.
-The results are given in the original basis in Subsec~\ref{sec:orig} along with a comparison with the case of the propagation of matched pulses having constant carrier frequency.
-We give a summary of our findings in Sec.~\ref{sec:sum}.
+In Sec.~\ref{sec:mm}, a semiclassical model is presented for describing the interaction of the classical FC pulse pair with the optically thick medium composed of $\Lambda$-atoms.
+We present our results in Sec.~\ref{sec:prop}.
+We analyze the behavior of the atomic states and the interacting laser pulse pair in a transformed (symmetric-antisymmetric) basis at the boundary and inside the medium in Subsecs~\ref{sec:bound} and~\ref{sec:inside}, respectively, based on numerical calculations and also by using the adiabatic approximation.
+We discuss our results in the original basis in Subsec~\ref{sec:orig} comparing them with the case of the propagation of a constant-frequency pulse pair.
+Our findings are summarized in Sec.~\ref{sec:sum}.